gonfva/gonfva.github.io/content/en/blog/2015-01-06-what-recruiters-taught-me-about-looking.md

 But 95% of those contacts are not relevant.
 It's time reading and time replying (even a canned response).
 They are OK when in search mode (last March I was going to be made redundant and I wanted maximum exposure).
 But when not in active search, my skills are in demand, and I won't usually consider those contacts even with pretty high salaries.

 So for me what are the really tempting contacts?
 The ones that try to establish a relationship, that try to understand who am I, what can I provide, why I'm interesting.
 Sometimes they invite for coffee to understand what I'm looking for.
-Sometimes you see accesses to the <a href="http://uk.linkedin.com/in/gonzalofernandezvictorio">LinkedIn profile</a> and then a carefully crafted email.
-Sometimes they connect through my <a href="http://careers.stackoverflow.com/gonfva">Stackoverflow profile</a> and then a contact explaining what they like.
+Sometimes you see accesses to the [LinkedIn profile](http://uk.linkedin.com/in/gonzalofernandezvictorio) and then a carefully crafted email.
+Sometimes they connect through my [Stackoverflow profile](http://careers.stackoverflow.com/gonfva) and then a contact explaining what they like.
 And the better response rate is when it's a friend the one who try to convince you to go to her company.

 So what does teach me about looking for a job/applying?